-Outputs of the test : One set of results for each feature configured on the NetScaler appliance being monitored.
+Outputs of the test : One set of results for each feature configured on the NetScaler appliance being monitored

-Parameter Description Test Period How often should the test be executed.
-Host The IP address of the host for which the test is being configured.
-NetScaler Username and NetScaler Password To monitor a NetScaler device, the eG agent should be configured with the credentials of a user with read-only privileges to the target NetScaler device.
-Specify the credentials of such a user in the NetScaler Username and NetScaler Password text boxes.
-Confirm Password Confirm the NetScaler Password by retyping it here.
-SSL The eG agent collects performance metrics by invoking NITRO (NetScaler Interface Through Restful interfaces and Objects) APIs on the target NetScaler device.

-Parameter Description Typically, the NITRO APIs can be invoked through the HTTP or the HTTPS mode.
+1. TEST PERIOD - How often should the test be executed 2.
+HOST - The host for which the test is to be configured.
+3. NETSCALER USERNAME and NETSCALER PASSWORD - To monitor a NetScaler device, the eG agent should be configured with the credentials of a user with read-only privileges to the target NetScaler device.
+Specify the credentials of such a user in the NETSCALER USERNAME and NETSCALER PASSWORD text boxes.
+4. CONFIRM PASSWORD - Confirm the NETSCALER PASSWORD by retyping it here.
+5. SSL - The eG agent collects performance metrics by invoking NITRO (NetScaler Interface Through Restful interfaces and Objects) APIs on the target NetScaler device.
+Typically, the NITRO APIs can be invoked through the HTTP or the HTTPS mode.
 By default, the eG agent invokes the NITRO APIs using the HTTPS mode.
 This is why, the SSL flag is set to Yes by default.
 If the target NetScaler device is not SSL-enabled, then the NITRO APIs can be accessed through the HTTP mode only.
-In this case, set the SSL flag to No .
+In this case, set the SSL flag to No.

-Measurement Description Measurement Unit Interpretation NetScaler memory available for use Indicates the amount of NetScaler memory currently allocated for this feature.
-MB NetScaler memory used Indicates the percentage of allocated memory currently used by this feature.
+Measurement Description Measurement Unit Interpretation NetScaler memory available for use: Indicates the amount of MB NetScaler memory currently allocated for this feature.
+NetScaler memory used: Indicates the percentage of allocated memory currently used by this feature.
 Percent A value close to 100% is a cause for concern as it indicates excessive memory consumption by a feature.
+You

-You can compare the value of this measure across features to identify which feature memory-hungry.
+Measurement Description Measurement Unit Interpretation can compare the value of this measure across features to identify which feature memory-hungry.
 Memory allocation to such features can be increased if found necessary.
-Memory allocation failure Indicates the amount of memory that failed during allocation to this feature.
-MB Allocation failures can occur owing to a memory crunch.
+Memory allocation failure: Indicates the amount of MB memory that failed during allocation to this feature.
+Allocation failures can occur owing to a memory crunch.

-3.1.6 System Health - Auxiliary Test
+2.1.6 System Health - Auxiliary Test